European Choral Association

-The European Choral Association - Europa Cantat aims at improving the quality of vocal music, supporting cultural diversity and promoting cultural exchange within Europe.
+The European Choral Association aims to improve the quality of vocal music, supporting cultural diversity and promoting cultural exchange within Europe.
 It encourages the mobility of conductors, composers and singers, and the creation of innovative contemporary vocal music.
 It aims to make its activities accessible to young people from all European countries including those who are geographically, economically, socially or otherwise disadvantaged, with a special focus on young people under 27.